kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I think I should have more money in my balance than it is showing, what should I do?**

-    A: In simplewallet.exe, type `export_keys`, and save these two.
+    A: In simplewallet.exe, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong.
 Then, type `reset`, and close TurtleCoind.exe and simplewallet.exe, and reopen them both.

 * **Q: How do I send TRTL's?**